By: Jason Rafferty MD, MPH, EdM, FAAP

 It is important to recognize that cross-gender preferences and play is a normal part of exploring gender and relationships for children regardless of their future gender identity.
 Routine conversations about gender creates an environment of support and reassurance so that children feel safe bringing up questions and concerns.
 It is also good practice for continuing these discussions at home.
 The best approach, for parents or pediatricians, is to nonjudgmentally ask questions that allow the child to talk about their experience and feelings before applying any labels or assumptions.

-If your child is struggling with symptoms of depression, anxiety, isolation, or other emotional concerns, then he or she may need to see a mental health professional who can offer additional support.
+If your child is struggling with symptoms of depression, anxiety, isolation, or other emotional concerns, they may need to see a mental health professional who can offer additional support.
 If your child mentions any suicidal thinking, then it should be brought to the attention of your pediatrician or mental health professional right away.

 About Dr. Rafferty: